 These agreements impact nearly every aspect of a private equity firm.
 Deal teams often see hundreds, if not thousands, of NDAs annually.
 With competition on the rise, turnaround time is more important than ever, and a slow NDA process could mean lost opportunities.

-Improving the NDA Process
+Improving the NDA process

-Truly improving the process requires a network of experienced attorneys working in an ecosystem that turns contracts into data in a continuous effort to improve outcomes.
-Each NDA contains a handful of key terms that have a meaningful impact on the speed at which an agreement is reached and on the buyer’s and seller’s operations.
+Truly improving the legal process requires a network of experienced lawyers working in an ecosystem that turns contracts into data in a continuous effort to improve outcomes.
+Each private equity NDA contains a handful of key NDA terms that have a meaningful impact on the speed at which an agreement is reached and on the buyer’s and seller’s operations.

-The Top 10 Terms in Private Equity NDAs
+The top 10 terms in private equity NDAs

-1. Confidential information
+1. NDA confidential information

-Confidential information is the foundation of NDAs.
-It is why they exist, and it is indispensable in the assessment of any company.
-It can include all information shared in connection with the proposed deal or transaction.
+Confidentiality agreements are the foundation of NDAs and are indispensable in the assessment of any company.
+Confidential information can include all information shared in connection with the proposed deal or transaction.
 Sellers often want to define confidential information as broadly as possible to reduce the chance that any of their sensitive information is compromised.

-People are the most important part of any organization.
-As such, companies that are for sale will often include in NDAs a non-solicit provision that prevents anyone evaluating the deal from seeking to hire or attract the target company’s employees to either the firm or sometimes any of its portfolio companies.
-The length of time this restriction is in place is critical as it can often affect multiple elements of an asset manager’s operations and requires careful coordination with internal human resource departments to ensure compliance with the agreement.
+The length of time a non-solicitation clause in an NDA is in place is critical as it can often affect multiple elements of an asset manager’s operations and requires careful coordination with internal human resource departments to ensure compliance with the agreement.
 Sellers may include their affiliated businesses, and sometimes want to make a distinction between inducing and encouraging an employee to move, and the hiring of its employees that takes place without encouragement.

 4. Definition of representatives

 Due diligence is a team effort that requires both investment professionals and often outside advisers to analyze a seller’s confidential information.
-While sellers often want to limit access to their private information, ensuring it is available to the appropriately sized team, which is subject to confidentiality obligations, helps speed up the timeline of the assessment and initial offer.
-In this case, the company sharing its information will want to ensure as many potential parties as necessary are bound by confidentiality obligations while also ensuring the recipient of the confidential information is responsible for any breach by its representatives.
+Sellers often want to limit access to their private information, but ensuring it’s available to the appropriate team helps speed up the timeline of the assessment and initial offer.
+In this case, the company sharing its information will want to ensure as many potential parties as necessary are bound by the confidentiality agreement while also ensuring the recipient of the confidential information is responsible for any breach by its representatives.

 6. No contact

 In this section of the NDA, sellers try to limit buyers’ abilities to contact anyone other than those representing the company during the due diligence and sale process.
-This includes employees, officers, directors, customers, suppliers, contractors, representatives of, lenders to, or other business relations of the seller, its affiliates, or government agencies.
+This includes employees, officers, directors, customers, suppliers, contractors, or other business relations of the seller or any of its affiliates.
 While sellers often want the NDA to cast as wide a net as possible, buyers look to limit that in order to obtain as much information as possible.

-Exceptions are often made to permit an amount of securities trading that would not result in the gain or loss of a majority interest in the company, to permit third party managers from trading securities on behalf of the buyer, and to continue voting, dividend, and liquidation rights attached to any already owned securities.
-Buyers will often refuse to accept or include them in the case of a private company, and argue that it is pointless when all of the company’s securities are privately owned.
+Exceptions are often made to permit an amount of securities trading that would not result in the gain or loss of a majority interest in the company, to permit third-party managers from trading securities on behalf of the buyer, and to continue voting, dividend, and liquidation rights attached to any already owned securities.
+Buyers will often refuse to accept or include them in the case of a private company and argue that it is pointless when all of the company’s securities are privately owned.

 In the first instance, the buyer or private equity firm agrees not to enter into any sort of transaction to acquire the target company with anyone other than the designated seller.
 This is usually the easier of the two for buyers to agree with.
 A concern arises for buyers in the second part, in which their use of the confidential information covered by the NDA cannot harm the seller’s general business operations or the ongoing transaction.